MantisInk/askew-coursedev/Askew/README.md

 ## ~~Tip for Leaving the Starting Platform~~ No More Starting Platform!
-You now press the right bumper button to start the level, causing you to start to fall onto a vine that you are able to grab.
+__NEW: You now press the right bumper button to start the level, causing you to start to fall onto a vine that you are able to grab.__
 ~~If the rule for swinging didn't make sense, following these instructions may help you understand what's going on (and be able to leave the starting platform as a result).
 Once you get going, the rule will make sense and hopefully you'll find that it only causes trouble for gameplay at this particular spot.~~

 ~~1.
-Tilt both arms to the bottom left corner of the screen
-2. Hold down the grab button for either hand (I find myself using the right bumper)
-3. With the _**opposite arm**_ (the one you're not grabbing with), reach for the first vine and try to grab it (I find myself using the left joystick and left bumper for this)
+Tilt both arms to the bottom left corner of the screen~~ ~~2.
+Hold down the grab button for either hand (I find myself using the right bumper)~~ ~~3.
+With the _**opposite arm**_ (the one you're not grabbing with), reach for the first vine and try to grab it (I find myself using the left joystick and left bumper for this)~~
-4. If you grabbed it, use the other arm to start swinging on the vine!~~
+~~4.
+If you grabbed it, use the other arm to start swinging on the vine!~~

-~~- I recommend waiting until the vine has swung to the left of its swinging cycle two times, it's a bit easier to grab after that point.
+~~- I recommend waiting until the vine has swung to the left of its swinging cycle two times, it's a bit easier to grab after that point. ~~
-- It may take a few tries to get used to this and not keep falling off the platform.
+~~- It may take a few tries to get used to this and not keep falling off the platform.
 If this happens, you should be able to press _**Start**_ to restart the stage (_see Known Issues_). ~~

 ## Hints for Completing the Stage

 - **You can grab any point on the vine.** If you find yourself being just short of reaching the vine or traveling to the vine too slowly, try swinging and launching yourself from a different height on the vine!
 - **Your player is actually very mobile.** With 360 degrees of movement, your character is able to swing himself around when grabbing an object.
 This is particularly useful for climbing up vines or for swinging yourself around to a different side of the vine!
-- **Utilize momentum.** Your arms are quite heavy.
-If you find yourself stuck hanging off of a branch, try to fling your free arm over to swing over the branch!
+- __**NEW: Utilize momentum.** Your arms are quite heavy.
+If you find yourself stuck hanging off of a branch, try to fling your free arm over to swing over the branch!__

 ## Known Issue